openstack/nova/nova/api/openstack/compute/rest_api_version_history.rst

 ---

 This is the initial version of the v2.1 API which supports microversions.
-The V2.1 API is from the REST API users's point of view exactly the same as v2.0 except with strong input validation.
+The V2.1 API is from the REST API users' point of view exactly the same as v2.0 except with strong input validation.

 A user can specify a header in the API request::